matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 The `getOverrides` method returns an empty object when users decide to pay with ether but, when users selects the ERC20 option, it should return the paymaster address and all the information required by it.
 This is how to do it:

-1. Retrieve the address of the testnet paymaster from the zkSycn provider:
+1. Retrieve the address of the testnet paymaster from the zkSync provider:

 ```javascript
 async getOverrides() {